Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, and no supporting paperwork whatsoever.

 All that stuff just takes up more time for you.

-Oh, it's it's it's terrible the things that they've imposed on us small businesses.
+Oh, it's terrible, the things that they've imposed on us small businesses.

-Yeah, and it's uh and it's amazing to me that that uh and I don't know what Wisconsin is like.
+Yeah, and it's amazing to me that, and I don't know what Wisconsin is like.

-New Hampshire at the state level is quite a good place to run a business in, but the the m the amount of federal regulation in the of business in the United States is crippling this country.
+New Hampshire at the state level is quite a good place to run a business in, but the amount of federal regulation of business in the United States is crippling this country.

-Uh we we don't think the uh the the Chinese air uh uh naval carrier uh program is ambitious enough.
+We don't think the Chinese naval carrier program is ambitious enough.

-Well, we're we're gonna get better because as of a couple days ago, we like I said, we're in Wisconsin when and Scott Walker is now the governor.
+Well, we're going to get better because as of a couple days ago, like I said, we're in Wisconsin and Scott Walker is now the governor.

 Right.